google-deepmind/mujoco/doc/modeling.rst

 In principle the user always has a choice between local and global coordinates, but in practice this choice is viable only when using geometric primitives rather than meshes.
-For meshes, the 3D vertex positions are expressed in either local and global coordinates depending on how the mesh was designed - effectively forcing the user to adopt the same convention for the entire model.
+For meshes, the 3D vertex positions are expressed in either local or global coordinates depending on how the mesh was designed - effectively forcing the user to adopt the same convention for the entire model.
 The alternative would be to pre-process the mesh data outside MuJoCo so as to change coordinates, but that effort is rarely justified.